luizapozzobon/goodtriever-pt/README.md

 - If you want to use a single datastore just use the `--dstore_dir` parameter.
 - If you want to evaluate the raw model: run the command above until the line `--perspective_rate_limit`
 - If you want to debug your generations and sentences being retrieved add: `--debug True`

+To run the experiment with the base model only, set `--knn False`.

 ### DExperts experiments